esengie/test_react/docs/decisions/0002-ui-and-service-interop.md

 # UI and service interop

 * Status: proposed
+* Deciders: me, MTF
 * Date: 2023-04-08

 ## Context and Problem Statement

 How to pass data between the UI and backend?

-Want:
+## Decision Drivers

-1) 1 source of truth
+* 1 source of truth
-2) static typing
+* static typing across the stack
+* ease of change

 ## Considered Options

-* Json like thing
+* REST
 * GraphQL
 * GRPC

 ## Decision Outcome

-Chosen option: "GraphQL", because strong typing and schema + not much overhead
+Chosen option: "none", because strong typing and single source of truth

+## Pros and Cons of the Options

+### REST

+* Good, because in app
+* Bad, because need to add checking (currently string typed)

+### GraphQL

+* Good, because less footprint?
+* Good, because presence of generators
+* Bad, because not in app

+### GRPC

+* Good, because presence of codegen
+* Bad, because not in app